onecompiler/tutorials/go/introduction/introduction.md

 * Easy to write concurrent programs
 * There is good documentation available.
 * Go comes with a built-in testing tool
-* Easy to learn as the sytax is simple and easy.
+* Easy to learn as the syntax is simple and easy.

 ## Why Go is popular?